 The Taxi Overcharge

 Fear not, for I bear the keys to cab-savvy navigation.
-To dodge this theatrical scam, arm yourself with fare wisdom.
+To dodge this theatrical scam, arm yourself with fair wisdom.
 Consult the oracle of hostel or hotel staff; inquire about the expected cost, creating a reference point for your fiscal compass.

 Now, when the cabbie dons the negotiator’s hat, stand your ground with the correct fare, a shield against their ill-intentioned overtures.
 If resistance persists, seek a virtuous knight of transportation, one willing to engage the meter in an honest tête-à-tête.
 Should the meter sprint like an Olympic sprinter on caffeine, orchestrate a swift exit at the next curb.
-And, oh, imprint the miscreant’s ID in your mental black book; tourism boards await your vigilant reports.
+And imprint the miscreant’s ID in your mental black book; tourism boards await your vigilant reports.

 Your Accommodation is “Closed”